Founder

 Economics work

-The journey began with EconLever, a single-purpose calculator built to demystify the levers behind macroeconomic policy.
+It started with EconLever, a single-purpose calculator built to demystify the levers behind macroeconomic policy.
 Students used it.
 Debate teams cited it.
 Teachers shared it.
 But one tool was never going to be enough.

 The Mother of Econ